rajivrnyc/clinic-management-system/README.md

 ### Assumptions

 List any assumptions that you made during program development and implementations.
 Be sure that these do not conflict with the requirements of the project.
+- I assumed that the lowest number a room can be assigned is 1 and that it is not posible for a room to have a negative number assigned to it.

 ### Limitations

 What limitations exist in your program.
 This should include any requirements that were *not* implemented or were not working correctly (including something that might work some of the time).
+- Currently I do not have functionality to add a new room to the clinic.
+- I do not have any methods that might describe the beahvior of non clinical staff members.
+- I do not have room number as an attribute of the Room object itself.

 ### Citations